ghoshsubh/ML-project/docs/source/Linear_regression.rst

   min_{\theta} ||X\theta - Y||_2^2 + \lambda ||W||_2^2

-In the above equation , the additional term is known as the regularization loss. :math:`\lambda` is the regularization hyperparameter.
+In the above equation , the additional term is known as the regularization loss. :math:`\lambda` is the regularization hyperparameter that controls the trade-off between the actual loss and regularization loss.
 One obvious question can be why do we add the extra term in the loss function.

 Lasso Regression
 ================